dynatrace-oss/unguard/src/membership-service/README.md

 #### POST /membership-service/add/{userid}

-Update the user membership by providing it as simple form params to the post request:
+Update the user membership by providing it as simple form parameter to the post request:

 ```
 membership={membershipText}